glpi-project/doc/source/common_fields.rst

 Manufacturer
 ~~~~~~~~~~~~~

-Manufacturers are automatically retrieved by the automatic inventory and assigned to the computer. you can also create/add them manually.
+Manufacturers are automatically retrieved by the automatic inventory and assigned to the computer.
+You can also create/add them manually.

 .. image:: ../image/manufacturer.png
    :alt: module assets - computer-manufacturer